 It has been demonstrated that science led and dialogue based solutions are an effective way forward for approaches to crowd management.
-The aim of ENABLE is to build on these previous research and theory led interventions to create and sustain a climate of evidence gathering and analysis within Sweden.
-It is the project’s intention that the research it develops will flow directly into solutions focused upon democratic forms of policing that promote human rights and revolve around security measures oriented toward the facilitation of visitors’ preferences about what constitutes a pleasant and entertaining match experience.
-At the same time the project will examine ways of developing adequate safety and security measures that protect fans from situations that actively threaten them.
+The aim of ENABLE is to build on these previous research and theory led interventions to create and sustain a climate of evidence gathering and analysis involving all stakeholders.
+It is the project’s intention that the experiences and knowledge it develops will flow directly into solutions focused upon democratic forms of handling football matches that promote human rights and revolve around security measures oriented toward the facilitation of the stakeholders’ preferences about what constitutes a pleasant and entertaining match experience.